Davide-Cocchiara/MusicalHandsMediaPipe/README.md

 In order to host, press the "Host" button.

 In order to connect, change the IP address and press the "Connect" button.

+Pressing tab allows you to switch role between Melody and Accompainment.